 Supply Chain Management (SCM) is very critical to the success of any business organization.
-It involves the management of movement of products or services of business organizations.
-It begins with the accumulation of raw materials, than moves towards required processing on materials to convert them into finished goods and further it involves making the product available for sale, and finally concludes at the delivery of product to the end consumer.
+It involves the management of the movement of products or services of business organizations.
+It begins with the accumulation of raw materials, then moves towards required processing on materials to convert them into finished goods and further it involves making the product available for sale and finally concludes at the delivery of the product to the end consumer.

 Understanding Supply Chain Management

 The major role players in Supply Chain Management: